RitamChakraborty/RitamChakraborty/RESUME.md

 * Designed and implemented a secure two-factor authentication (2FA) flow to enhance user account security.
 * Optimized UI for mobile devices.
 * Majority of the refactoring was done for Angular 14 upgrade, the application was in 2.0.
-* Collaborated on technical hiring, successfully identifying and interviewing candidates for engineering roles 2 of them are now serving full time positions.
+* Collaborated on technical hiring, successfully identifying and interviewing candidates for engineering roles, 2 of them are now serving full time positions.

 ### Cognizant | Junior Product Specialist